 Moreover, they also consist of a small amount of protein, vitamin A, B3, B5, calcium, potassium, and phosphorus.

-5. Benefit of Planting Green Beans for Your Garden
+5. The benefit of Planting Green Beans for Your Garden

 This particular vegetable is not only offering some health benefits for you.
 But, it is also good for your garden.